Xyleninae

 (NCBI-index: 938192)

-The Uncertain (Hoplodrina octogenaria) has a forewing that has a brown to yellow-brown color at the top.
-Characteristic is the grey speckling, which makes it look as if there is a layer of dust over the wings or whether the moth has already flown off.
+The Uncertain (Hoplodrina octogenaria) has a brown to yellow-brown forewing at the top.
+Characteristics include the grey speckling, which makes it look like a layer of dust over the wings or indicates whether the moth has already flown off.
 This was also the case with the specimen I first spotted.
 Two dark transverse bands run across the forewing.
-The inner is quite coarsely scaly while the outer has a finer shape.
-The small oval mark and the kidney mark are darker than the base color.
-It flies in one generation from May to August and the wingspan is 28-34mm.
+The inner is coarsely scaly, while the outer has a finer shape.
+The small oval and kidney marks are darker than the base colour.
+It flies in one generation from May to August, and the wingspan is 28-34mm.
 Host plant: Dock and Plantain.
 Dutch name: Gewone stofuil.
 Frisian name: Gewoan stofûltsje.

 Flying period: